SMC242/uni-notes/README.md

 ```
 - These can be invoked in a terminal with `push-notes.sh` and `pull-notes.sh`
 - You may want to put this in a [cron job](https://archived.forum.manjaro.org/t/how-to-create-a-cron-job-in-manjaro/105)

+# Naming conventions
+- Top-level directories should be kebab-case
+- Notes and sub-directories should be Title Case